redhat-et/crossplane-quay/README.md

 ## Running Quay

 In order to get Quay up and running you will need to run `make quay`.
-This will create the compositions, requirements, and QuayEcosystem CR.
+This will create the compositions, requirements, Quay Operator, and eventually the QuayEcosystem CR.
 You can validate this is working by looking at the AWS console where you will see that Redis, S3 and Postgres are being launched.
 If you do not see any of these, refer to [Known Issues](##Known-Issues).

 Once all the dependencies have been created, the script will create the Quay Operator.
 After this point you can refer to the steps from the offical [Quay Operator docs](https://access.redhat.com/documentation/en-us/red_hat_quay/3.3/html/deploy_red_hat_quay_on_openshift_with_quay_operator/deploying_red_hat_quay#deploy_a_red_hat_quay_ecosystem).